s-macke/concepts-of-programming-languages/docs/exercises/Exercise7.md

 }
 ```

-If the response should be display in the browser you have to add the following Header
+If the response should be displayed in the browser you have to add the following Header
 ```HTTP
 Content-Type: application/json
 ```